 Jake placed a small bowl of cold wet grains next to David.
 The former resident of New Dorf pulled himself into a sitting position, took the bowl, and began eating with his fingers.
 It would be well after David finished his second bowl that he would wonder why the cold grains were steaming.

 The meal was delicious.
 David expected the grains to be somewhat crunchy, like hard-baked grains left in water overnight.
-Instead, they were firm enough to grab, but melted in his mouth.
+Instead, they were firm enough to grab but melted in his mouth.
 The cereal had a buttery taste with more than a hint of sweetness.
 Soon after David had begun, he finished the entire bowl in moments.
-Jake returned just as he was finishing, and David realized that the young man was wearing a bright red vest.
+Jake returned just as he was finishing, and David could see that the young man was wearing a bright red vest.

 “We’ll be moving before the fog has lifted,” Jake began, “so you’ll wanna pack up if you’re coming with us.”

 “There’s a caravan coming through the south passes west of here.”
 Jake smirked mischievously, “We’ll need to grab some items from them.”

 “You guys are bandits…,” David began accusingly, “that’s why that guy was after you.”

 “That’s how I take care of these guys,” Jake said waving his arm in a wide fan.
 David looked around but saw only invisible voices coming out of the mist.
 “We get jobs, we complete ‘em, and we get to keep little things on the side.”

 “Jobs?”
 David expressed sarcastically, “You mean you rob merchants and poor ‘ol travelers.”